hashicorp/private-terraform-enterprise/README.md

 This branch contains Terraform configurations that can do an [automated installation](https://www.terraform.io/docs/enterprise/private/automating-the-installer.html) of [Private Terraform Enterprise](https://www.terraform.io/docs/enterprise/private/index.html) (PTFE) in AWS using either Ubuntu or RHEL.

 ## Explanation of the Two Stage Deployment Model
-It does this in two stages, each of which uses the open source flavor of Terraform:
+We deploy the AWS infrastructure and PTFE in two stages, each of which uses the open source flavor of Terraform:
-1. It first deploys network and security group resources that the EC2 instances that run PTFE will run in along with a private S3 bucket to which the PTFE software, license, and settings files can be uploaded.
+1. We first deploy network and security group resources that the EC2 instances that run PTFE will run in along with a private S3 bucket to which the PTFE software, license, and settings files can be uploaded.
-1. It then deploys the external PostgreSQL database and S3 bucket used in the [Production - External Services](https://www.terraform.io/docs/enterprise/private/preflight-installer.html#operational-mode-decision) operational mode of PTFE along with the primary and secondary EC2 instances that will run PTFE, an Application Load Balancer and associated resources, and some required IAM resources.
+1. We then deploy the external PostgreSQL database and S3 bucket used in the [Production - External Services](https://www.terraform.io/docs/enterprise/private/preflight-installer.html#operational-mode-decision) operational mode of PTFE along with the primary and secondary EC2 instances that will run PTFE, an Application Load Balancer and associated resources, and some required IAM resources.

 Since we are creating an S3 bucket in each of the stages, to avoid confusion, we refer to the bucket created in the first stage as the "PTFE source bucket" and the bucket created in the second stage as the "PTFE runtime bucket".